astares/astares-smallscript/README.md

 ## Overview

-`astares-smallscript` is a lightweight JavaScript utility designed to extend native functionality of JavaScript to make it more convenient to use.
+`astares-smallscript` is a lightweight **JavaScript** utility designed to extend native functionality of the language to make it more convenient to use.

 ## Installation